Five Beers That Pair Surprisingly Well With Weed

-Did you know that the oldest known origin of beer comes from a 3,900-year-old Sumerian poem, outlining a recipe for the drink?
-When something has been around for thousands of years, people generally tend to grow away from it (our ancestors were largely ignorant – think human sacrifice) — but every once in a while they got something right!
+Did you know that the oldest known origin we know of for beer comes from a 3,900-year-old Sumerian poem, outlining a recipe for the drink?
+When something has been around for thousands of years people generally tend to grow away from it, because our ancestors were largely ignorant — but every once in a while they got something right!

-Beer is one of those drinks that enhances almost any task (except for driving).
-It’s also much easier to judge your intake than shots, and it’s consumed for the variety of flavors each bottle brings to the table.
+Beer is one of those drinks that can be consumed for a variety of different tasks and activities, it’s also much easier to judge your intake on than shots, and it’s also consumed for the variety of flavors each bottle brings to the table.
 If you enjoy the taste of a good beer, as well as the taste of some good weed, then you need to consider pairing.
 You don’t want to drown the flavors of either the beer or the weed out with the other, but you want to be able to taste them both.
 These five beers each pair well with the flavors you get from a fresh bowl, so get your pinkies out and prepare to feel fancy!